-Patricia writes contemporary fiction and is represented by Les Stobbe of the Leslie H. Stobbe Literary Agency.
+Patricia writes contemporary fiction and is represented by Bob Hostetler of The Steve Laube Agency.
 She is a 2015 Genesis semi-finalist and First Impressions finalist.
-Her debut novel came out on May 9, 2017.
+Her debut novel, A Season to Dance, came out on May 9, 2017.
 Read more.

-A Season to Dance Is About: The heart wrenching love story of a small town professional ballerina who dreams of dancing at the Met in New York, of the two men who love her and of the forbidden kiss that changed everything.
+A Season to Dance is a heart wrenching redemption story—the story of a small town professional ballerina who dreams of dancing at the Met in New York, of the two men who love her and of the forbidden kiss that changed everything.

 “Beal’s debut captures the drama and lyricism of the ballet – faith, life and love dance across the story, reaching a satisfying and sigh-worthy dénouement.”